Australia is often heralded as one of the world’s most progressive nations, but stands out as a country where marriage equality remains elusive.

 “Australia entrenched discrimination in the Marriage Act as the rest of the world was moving on,” Penny Wong, Australia’s first female, openly gay federal parliamentarian, recently wrote, referring to a 2004 amendment to the law that specified marriage was between a man and a woman.

-“It is the world of politics that is failing to reflect the values of the Australian people.”
 Since then, 21 same-sex-marriage related bills have been introduced into parliament, all of which have failed.
 During that time, over 20 other nations have made marriage equality a reality, including the US, the UK (excluding Northern Ireland), and Canada.
 New Zealand, Australia’s neighbor, legalized same-sex marriage in 2013.
 Elsewhere in the region, Taiwan is currently debating marriage equality, and could become the first place in Asia to legalize it.

 Turnbull faces a balancing act.
 He leads a divided party after taking over as prime minister from Tony Abbott in 2015, a conservative who once studied for the priesthood.
 He must corral his own Liberal party members, some of whom still support a return of Abbott to the job.
 The 2016 election also returned Turnbull’s Liberal-National Coalition government with such a slim majority that his own standing within his party is weak.
 The election result means Turnbull must woo a disparate band of populists in the senate, many of whom don’t support marriage equality, to pass laws.